 Looking for some inspiration in the kitchen these days?

-My family is all foodies; my daughter excels at signature ice creams and sorbets, my son is a professionally trained chef, and I started cooking at a very young age, creating celebration dinners for my parents with things like coq au vin, even before I studied French in high school.
+Foodies dominate my family; my daughter excels at signature ice creams and sorbets, my son is a professionally trained chef, and I started cooking at a very young age, creating celebration dinners for my parents with things like coq au vin, even before I studied French in high school.

 Becoming the owner and innkeeper of a small lodging property was easy since breakfast is my favorite meal.